dsernst/quotes/_posts/2015-01-03-how-to-criticize-effectively.md

 > But rather than a naively utopian, Pollyannaish approach to debate, Dennett points out this is actually a sound psychological strategy that accomplishes one key thing: It transforms your opponent into a more receptive audience for your criticism or dissent, which in turn helps advance the discussion.

-Here's the [original post on Brainpickings](http://www.brainpickings.org/2014/03/28/daniel-dennett-rapoport-rules-criticism/), from their [Best Of 2014 Roundup](http://www.brainpickings.org/2014/12/30/best-of-2014/).
+Here's the [original post on Brainpickings](http://www.brainpickings.org/2014/03/28/daniel-dennett-rapoport-rules-criticism/), from their [Best of 2014 Roundup](http://www.brainpickings.org/2014/12/30/best-of-2014/).